 I went out with the other person who got in the same day as me the first afternoon, shortly after arriving.
 We spent an hour or so out on the water and the pilot was great at tracking around and trying to put us in the best position to see the whales.

 We didn’t have the best luck in the world as we didn’t any great views of whales breaching (jumping all the way out of the water), much less that epic photo to include in my blog.
-However, we still got some good views of them surfacing to breath and then flipping their tails up in the air as they dived to the depths below.
+However, we got lots of views of them surfacing to breath and then flipping their tails up in the air as they dived to the depths below.

 It was actually a school of dolphins who stole the show on our outing.
 A big group of them got behind our boat and had a blast jumping the waves thrown up by the wake of the boat.
 All in all, totally worth it, and getting that epic breach photo is just an excuse to go back one day!